ArthurSonzogni/chromiumos-platform2/vm_tools/README.md

 `garcon` is a daemon that runs inside of a container within a VM. gRPC is used to communicate between `vm_cicerone` and `garcon`.
-It is used to control/query things inside the contaienr such as application launching, accessibility, handling intents, opening files, etc. The communication is bi-directional.
+It is used to control/query things inside the container such as application launching, accessibility, handling intents, opening files, etc. The communication is bi-directional.
 It uses TCP/IP for the transport and firewall rules ensure that only the container IPs are allowed to connect to the corresponding port for `garcon` that is open